tzlion/gbxtool/README.md

 Usage
 -----

-Requires Python 3 interpreter to run
+Requires Python 3 interpreter to run - https://www.python.org/downloads/

 Written using Python 3.8, not sure if it'll work with older 3.x versions

-how you start the Python 3 interpreter depends on your platform and how Python is installed I think but you'll want to run it with the ROM filename as a parameter
+how you start the Python 3 interpreter depends on your platform and how Python is installed but you'll want to run it with the ROM filename as a parameter

 e.g.